jenningsanderson/Historical-QA-Tile/README.md

           uid: <#>,
           changeset: <#>,
           created_at: <isodate>,
-          *geometry: { //This user changed the road to its current geometry
+          *geometry_change: { //This user changed the road to its current geometry
             old: <geojson /* geometry as it was in version4 */>
             new: <geojson /* current geometry */>
           },